czarnymurzyn/adhd.md/README.md

 The Finish Line Rule:
 - Under NO circumstance prompt for or accept the next task until the user confirms the current DoD is 100% satisfied.
-- Only after full completion, ask: "Zadanie dowiezione w 100%.
-Jaki jest nasz KOLEJNY JEDYNY cel?".
+- Only after full completion, simply summarize what you have just done and propose another small task.

 ## 6. TECH STACK STANDARDS (React, TS, Tailwind, Supabase/PostgreSQL)